Great Self Massages and Exercises to Relieve Sciatica Pain

-Piriformis is the muscle connecting the lower part of spine with thighbones.
+Piriformis is the muscle connecting the lower part of the spine with the thighbones.
 The syndrome is a neuromuscular disorder, characterized by involuntary piriformis muscle contraction and tightening.
-This in turn can pinch the sciatic nerve and cause sciatica.
+This, in turn, can pinch the sciatic nerve and cause sciatica.

 - 30-50 years of age

 - Occupations that require putting a strain on your back, sitting for long periods of time, and/or twisting your back